 The main advantages of AAS are that it is relatively inexpensive and easy to use, while still offering high throughput, quantitative analysis of the metal content of solids or liquids.
 This makes it suitable for use in a wide range of applications.

 Flame Atomic Absorption Spectroscopy (FAAS)

-As water is used to prepare blanks, standards as well as during preparation of the samples, it is important that it remains free from contaminants which could impact on the accuracy and reliability of the results.
-As the detection limits are below ppb levels, it is important that the water is free from any elements and compounds that may interfere with the results.
+The high sensitivity of AAS techniques means that it is important that the water used to prepare blanks, standards and samples is free from contaminants that could impact on the accuracy and reliability of the results.
+This is particularly true for GFAAS , which has detection limits at sub- ppb levels, making it essential that all water used during the analytical workflow is free from any elements or compounds that may interfere with the results.

 What Types of Contaminants in Water can Affect AAS Results?

 The main sources of AAS interference present in water are particulates, metal ions, bacteria and organics.

 The presence of particulates in samples or standards used for AAS can lead to blockages in the atomization systems, prevent efficient and reproducible spraying of the sample solution into the flame,. this blockage or build-up of particulate matter can lead to drift and a loss of sensitivity.